MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - Bool value

-For more info on how to increase your set up speed for new users, check out our [guide on how to quickly set up new users.](hololens2-new-user-optimize.md)
+For more info on how to increase your setup speed for new users, check out our [guide on how to quickly set up new users.](hololens2-new-user-optimize.md)

 ### Autopilot restart

-In some cases a user might experience an issue during Autopilot where it cannot complete.
-For situations like this we've enabled the restart button to allow the user to restart the autopilot flow.
+In some cases, a user might experience an issue during Autopilot that prevents it from completing.
+For situations like this, we've enabled the restart button to allow the user to restart the autopilot flow.
 This new button will be available on the Enrollment Status Page that is shown during the Autopilot process.

 // NEEDS SCREENSHOT
 ![screenshotofthing](aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa)

-### Manage users on device
+### Clean up users on device

-For some organization, they are fully at scale and have tons of different users on their HoloLens 2 devices.
-Some of these devices can be used by so many people they even hit the 64 user limit on the device.
-For those who have reached that limit, we've added in controls over how to delete old users off the device at controlled intervals (something you have may used on Desktop).
-This can also be useful for other reasons, which include increased security be removing old accounts, or speeding up the Iris scanning processes on the sign-in screen (less users to match means a faster comparison.)
+Organizations with scaled deployments of HoloLens 2 devices may encounter the 64-user limit on the device, which will prevent additional users from being able to use the device.
+To address this situation, we've added controls allow old users to be deleted from the device at controlled intervals (something you have may have used on Desktop).
+This can also be useful for other reasons, which include increased security be removing old accounts, or speeding up the Iris scanning processes on the sign-in screen (fewer users to match means a faster comparison.)
 We've enabled two methods to control when to clean up old users.

 There are two triggers that can delete users: